 Santa Fe AirportServices two airlines with daily flights to Dallas/Fort Worth, Denver, and Phoenix.Visit FlySantaFe.com.

 Albuquerque International SunportOffers nonstop flights to 24 major cities.Visit ABQSunport.com

-Town to/from Taos Ski Valley Shuttle ServiceNCRTD (AKA the “Blue Bus”)341 TSV Green Line provides fare-free winter shuttle service through Town, El Prado, Arroyo Seco, Valdez to the Taos Ski Valley.
-Service operates Thursday through Sunday, December 15th to March 26th during the 2022/2023 winter season.
-Times and days are listed here.
+Town to/from Taos Ski Valley Shuttle ServiceNCRTD (a.k.a. the “Blue Bus”)341 TSV Green Line provides fare-free winter shuttle service through Town, El Prado, Arroyo Seco, Valdez to the Taos Ski Valley.
+Service operates during the ski season.
+Times and days for 2022/23 are listed here.

 Taos Rides LLC Shuttle ServiceServing Albuquerque, Taos, Taos Ski Valley and Angel Fire.Visit taosrides.com or call 575-613-3256.